-“Gee, Oh Gosh, I’m Grateful” was recorded two weeks later by Roy Fox and His Band, with Denny Dennis as vocalist.
+“Gee, Oh Gosh, I’m Grateful” was recorded soon afterwards by Ambrose and His Orchestra (v.
+Sam Browne) and by Roy Fox and His Band, with Denny Dennis as vocalist.

 “Have You Ever Been Lonely?”
 Music by Peter De Rose, lyrics by Billy Hill (using the pseudonym George Brown; 1932).
 Recorded by Elsie Carlisle in London on February 14, 1933.
 Decca F. 3435 mx.
 GB5586-1.